Orange-OpenSource/conllueditor/README.md

 * join/split words (to correct tokenization errors)
 * join/split sentences  (to correct tokenization errors)
 * undo/redo (partially)
+* search: forms, lemmas, UPOS, XPOS, deprels and comments, sequences of any of these
 * git support
 * export of dependency graphs as svg or LaTeX (for the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) package or the [doc/deptree.sty](doc/deptree.sty) class, see [documentation](doc/deptree-doc.pdf))